superdurszlak/superdurszlak.github.io/_posts/2024-11-24-research-driven-how-spikes-lay-ground-for-projects.md

 - How insightful the outcomes are,
 - Whether alternatives were taken into consideration,
 - Whether the spike outputs are relevant to the spike task's scope,
-- Whether the author was aware of his biases and acknowledged them,
+- Whether the author was aware of their biases and acknowledged them,
 - Whether the conclusions take both advantages and disadvantages into consideration, or are framed to promote the author's opinions.

 Understandably, it is not always possible to not be opinionated beforehand about the subject, and there is always more that could be done about the research.
 However, it is vital to stay as neutral as feasible and let the findings drive the outcomes and conclusions, not vice versa.